ASkGait/Gait-Laboratory/README.md

 ### 4.2 Reading marker trajectories

-Marker trajectories can be extracted from a trial in Nexus using command *vicon.GetTrajectory(subject,markerName).* Here, the *subject* argument must be a string containing the name of the corresponding subject created in Nexus.
+Marker trajectories can be extracted from a trial in Nexus using the command *vicon.GetTrajectory(subject,markerName).* Here, the *subject* argument must be a string containing the name of the corresponding subject created in Nexus.
 The *markerName* argument must be a string containing the 4 letter label assigned to the marker in Nexus (e.g. ‘LHEE’).
 For example:

 *Input:*